WeatherToday's Forecast

 Many of the mountain ranges in central and north-central Montana will see their first accumulating snowfall of the season this weekend.
 In Glacier National Park, over 6” of snow is possible above 7000 feet and 2-6” of snow is expected between 5500 and 7000 feet.
 Due to this snow, a WINTER STORM WATCH is in effect for the Glacier area from 12am until 12pm Sunday.
 This snow may cause the Going-to-the-Sun road to briefly close this weekend.
 Cold, wet, and raw conditions are also expected in Glacier National Park this weekend, so dress appropriately if you will be recreating outdoors.

 A big cool-down is also expected this weekend.
 On Saturday, highs are going to be in the 50s and low to mid 60s and on Sunday highs are going to be in the 40s and low to mid 50s, which is well below average for this time of year.
 A widespread freeze is expected Sunday night as lows are going to be in the 20s and low 30s.
-It is also going to be a little breezy this weekend as sustained wind speeds are going to be between 5 and 20 mph.
+It is also going to be a little breezy in some areas this weekend as sustained wind speeds are going to be between 5 and 20 mph.

-An upper-level ridge will build back into our area early next week, providing us with lots of sunshine, dry conditions, and warming temperatures as highs are going to be in the mid to upper 50s and low 60s on Monday; the 60s on Tuesday; and the mid to upper 60s and low to mid 70s on Wednesday.
+An upper-level ridge will build back into our area early next week, providing us with lots of sunshine, dry conditions, and warming temperatures as highs are going to be in the mid to upper 50s and low 60s on Monday; the 60s on Tuesday; and the 70s and upper 60s on Wednesday.